ismailvohra/redwine-quality-tensorflow-griddb/README.md

 ```

 Then in the same code we fetch the data from GridDB and write it to a csv file.
-The reason why we did this was because the project file runs on node version 12 where as the griddb code runs on node version 10.
 ```javascript
 let df = await dfd.readCSV("./out.csv")
 ```